Obfuscate Logs

 Obfuscation Approaches

-There are two primary approaches to obfuscating sensitive data:
+There are three approaches to obfuscating sensitive data:

 Replace parts of a string with a masking token (e.g., replacing email characters with asterisks).
 Use this when you want to preserve the field structure while hiding the sensitive value.